saifeemustafaq/mustafa-pm-prep/src/content/execution.md

 4. Propose data-driven solutions
 5. Discuss implementation and measurement

 Start your answer with something like: "To address the 5% increase in driver cancellation rates, I would first gather comprehensive data to understand the scope and nature of the problem.
-Then, I'd analyze this data to identify potential root causes before proposing targeted solutions."
+Then, I would analyze this data to identify potential root causes before proposing targeted solutions."

 #### Example Answer

 "Thank you for bringing this critical issue to my attention.
 A 5% increase in driver cancellation rates across major markets is significant and could negatively impact both rider experience and our bottom line.
 Here's how I would approach this problem:

-First, I'd gather and analyze relevant data to understand the scope and nature of the issue.
+First, I would gather and analyze relevant data to understand the scope and nature of the issue.
 This would include:

 - Examining cancellation patterns by time of day, location, ride type, and driver demographics
 - Comparing current cancellation rates with historical data
 - Analyzing driver feedback and support tickets related to cancellations
 - Reviewing any recent changes to the driver app, policies, or incentive structures

-Next, I'd conduct stakeholder interviews with our driver operations team, customer support, and a sample of drivers to gain qualitative insights.
+Next, I would conduct stakeholder interviews with our driver operations team, customer support, and a sample of drivers to gain qualitative insights.

 Based on this analysis, let's say we identify three primary root causes: